MicrosoftDocs/common-data-model-and-service/entity-reference/cs-sdk-get-started.md

 Set a breakpoint on the line of code declaring `updateProductCategory` and run your code by clicking on **Start** or pressing **F5**.

 Login using **your credentials** when the Azure AD prompt appears.
-The first time you do this, you will be prompted to allow the AAD application registered earlier to access the services CDS uses.
+The first time you run the application, you will be prompted to allow the AAD application you registered earlier to access the services CDS uses.

 Verify that the program runs and retrieves the newly inserted `ProductCategory` entities.